Rebin

 Introduction

-ASP.NET Core provides an appropriate Middleware which enables you to make aware of the state and health of your applications, API endpoints, containers or microservice components which are running on a production environment and working properly,so this feature in ASP.NET Core is telling us about of availability our applications and its normal functionalities.
+ASP.NET Core provides an appropriate Middleware which enables you to make aware of the state and health of your applications, API endpoints, containers, or microservice components that are running on the production environment and working correctly, so this feature in ASP.NET Core is telling us about the availability our applications and its normal functionalities.
 This article will explain how to configure the (Health Checks Middleware) for monitoring the health of your application.

-In this article we are going to create a web app is called (UIHealthChecksApp) that is used for monitoring the health of (WebApp_1, WebApp_2) webapps.
+In this article, we will create a web app called (UIHealthChecksApp) that monitors the health (WebApp_1, WebApp_2) web apps.

 Step 1